SivaprakashMurugan/my-portfolio/README.md

 ### Contact

-If you want to contact with me you can reach me at [Linkedin](https://www.linkedin.com/in/siva-prakash-03a12a157).
+If you'd like to get in touch, feel free to connect with me on [Linkedin](https://www.linkedin.com/in/siva-prakash-03a12a157)